space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 ## Website Upgrade

 As you may have noticed, our official website has gotten a major facelift thanks to PJB.
-We also commissioned some nice new background art from AsPev as our old one was a little crusty.
+We also commissioned some nice new background art from AsPev as our old one was a random photo from NASA, and a little crusty.
 You can download a full resolution of it [here](https://cdn.discordapp.com/attachments/800430554662436944/873764090676379688/Commission_Swept_3.png).

 <!--
 TODO: Update this link with one from the website - update the website background - add comparison of the new website.